ralfbiedert/cheats.rs/content/_index.md

 #### 🐘 (Dynamically / Zero) Sized Types {#sized-types}

 - A type `T` is **`Sized`** {{ std(page="std/marker/trait.Sized.html") }} if at compile time it is known how many bytes it occupies.
-- Being sized means `impl Sized for T {}` holds.
+- Being `Sized` means `impl Sized for T {}` holds.
 This happens automatically and cannot be user impl'ed.
 - Types that are not `Sized` are called **dynamically sized types** {{ book(page="ch19-04-advanced-types.html#dynamically-sized-types-and-the-sized-trait") }} {{ nom(page="exotic-sizes.html#dynamically-sized-types-dsts") }}  {{ ref(page="dynamically-sized-types.html#dynamically-sized-types") }} (DSTs).
 - Types that do not hold any data are called **zero sized types** {{ nom(page="exotic-sizes.html#zero-sized-types-zsts") }} (ZSTs) and do not occupy any space.